Techexpertise: The Digital Starter Kit

 Student Techxpert Team

-The Techxpert student team at our school consists of our oldest students—grade four students.
+The Techxpert student team at our school consists of our oldest students—Grade 4 students.
 After a preliminary “try-out” where we observe the skills these students have on both iPads and Chromebooks, we select around ten of them to become Techxpert members.
 With this group, we meet once a week to work on a variety of things.

 Second, Techxperts may also be requested by a teacher to teach them a tech-related skill.
-For instance, using the same example as above, a teacher might be tutored over lunch hour by a team member, gaining experience and instruction on using a program like Book Creator.
+For instance, using the same example as above, a teacher might be tutored over lunch hour by a team member, gaining experience and instruction on using the Book Creator program.
 The teacher could then work with their own class using these newly acquired skills.

 Techxpert members are also responsible for creating informative videos to be used at assemblies or shown in classrooms, such as news reports using a green screen app.
 Our members are given opportunities to learn new technology skills for themselves as well.
 We work individually with them to build their own capacity, and focus on a variety of topics such as Micro:bits, coding, and a range of other makerspace skills.

 Working with our Techxperts throughout the years, we’ve observed numerous benefits that this club has for our students.
 Not only do they learn new technology skills, but they gain confidence in their abilities to troubleshoot, to help others, and to believe in themselves.

 By working with both students and teachers, the Techxperts develop patience, empathy for others, perseverance when confronted with a difficult task, and communication skills to voice and explain how to do something.
 Being a member of the Techxperts team challenges students to take on a leadership role in our school, offers them an opportunity to build relationships, and helps them develop the skills that are necessary to lead a group.